CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 However, this approach _could_ be the most effective way for storing and re-using the data.
 As another extreme, your could use `a-put` and collect all the data into one compressed object.
-If you do that you must add option _--skip-filelist_ to the `a-put` command.
+If you do that you must add the option _--skip-filelist_ to the `a-put` command.
 By default `a-put` collects detailed metadata of **each** file to the _ameta_ file.
 However, if you have thousands of files, collecting this information will take a long time.
 If you need to know the file names, you can use _--simple-fileslist_ option to just collect the names - but **no** other information - of the files to the metadatafile.
 This already speeds up the pre-processing significantly.
-However, as in this case the naming has been systematic, storing the file names to the metadata files can be just ignored (--skip-filelist), which is the fastest option.
+However, as in this case the naming has been systematic, storing the file names to the metadata files can be just ignored altogether (--skip-filelist), which is the fastest option.

 ```text
  a-put --skip-filelist road_cameras/